yabacon/paystack-class/README.md

 The main idea here is to be as simple as possible, basically you just instantiate the library and execute any of the methods in it, all the public API methods available for the moment are implemented.

-Remember to remove the CodeIgniter access check before using.

 ```php
   // Require the paystack class
   require_once 'Paystack.php';